- Knowledge Network

 UNWTO Awards for Excellence and Innovation in Tourism

-The World Tourism Organization (UNWTO) and the UNWTO Knowledge Network confer the UNWTO Ulysses Prize and Awards annually to highlight and showcase Innovation and Application of Knowledge in Tourism.
+The UNWTO Awards, created by the World Tourism Organization (UNWTO), are the flagship awards for the global tourism sector.
+Every year, they are conferred by the UNWTO and the UNWTO Knowledge Network to highlight and showcase innovation and application of Knowledge in Tourism.

 Recognition is given in the following categories: